Normal Lab Values

 C. Cognitive behavioural therapy

-109. A 40 year old man who had sore throat for 2 months now presents with mild pedal edema.
-BP is 190/100mmHg and has haematuria and proteinuria.
+109. A 40 year old man who had sore throat 3 weeks now presents with mild pedal edema.
+BP is 190/100mmHg and has 3+ haematuria and 1+ proteinuria.
 What is the most probable diagnosis?

 A. IgA Nephropathy